JamalTheGitHub/PythonBasic1-Variables/README.md

     a = 6

 "a" is a <strong>variable</strong>.
 "6" is an integer that is assigned to that variable, hence <strong>a = 6</strong>.
-Now if we use to the print function to print a like below,
+Now if we use to the print function to print "a" like below,

     print(a)